kimura-dev/my-weather-explorer/README.md

 -Openweather Map API
 -Google Maps Javascirpt API

 Weather Explorer is my attempt at working with as many useful API's as I can in one application.
-I used IPSTACK API for geolocation of the user to populate there current locations weather info.
+I used IPSTACK API for geolocation of the user.

 ![2018-10-14](https://user-images.githubusercontent.com/37715269/46935278-89d00b80-d00f-11e8-9d1e-21db5a700d8b.png)